 Wastes listed in Annex I are presumed to exhibit one or more Annex III hazardous characteristics, which may include H6.1 “Poisonous (Acute)”, H11 “Toxic (Delayed or chronic),” or H12 “Ecotoxic”, unless, through “national tests”, they can be shown not to exhibit such characteristics.
 National tests may be useful for identifying a particular hazardous characteristic listed in Annex III until such time as the hazardous characteristic is fully defined.
 Guidance papers for Annex III hazardous characteristics H11, H12 and H13 were adopted on an interim basis by the Conference of the Parties to the Basel Convention at its sixth and seventh meetings.

 List A of Annex VIII describes wastes that are “characterized as hazardous under Article 1, paragraph 1 (a) of this Convention” although “their designation on this Annex does not preclude the use of Annex III [hazard characteristics] to demonstrate that a waste is not hazardous” (Annex I, paragraph (b)).
 List B of Annex IX lists wastes that “will not be wastes covered by Article 1, paragraph 1 (a), of this Convention unless they contain Annex I material to an extent causing them to exhibit an Annex III characteristic.”
-The following Annex VIII waste categories are applicable to unintentionally produced PCDD, PCDF, HCB, PCB , PeCB, or PCN:
+The following Annex VIII waste categories are applicable to unintentionally produced PCDD, PCDF, HCB, PCB , PeCB,, PCN or HCBD:

 (a) A1180: Waste electrical and electronic assemblies or scrap containing components such as accumulators and other batteries included on list A, mercury-switches, glass from cathode-ray tubes and other activated glass and PCBs-capacitors, or contaminated with Annex I constituents (e.g., cadmium, mercury, lead, polychlorinated biphenyl) to an extent that they possess any of the characteristics contained in Annex III (note the related entry on list B B1110);